qinxuqiang/qinxuqiang/README.md

 # Hi there 👋, I'm Xuqiang Qin

 Welcome to my GitHub profile!
-I'm passionate about artificial intelligence, mathematcs, and open-source contributions.
+I'm passionate about artificial intelligence, mathematics, and open-source contributions.

 ## 🚀 About Me